DominicPM/DominicPM.github.io/content/posts/explicit-support-for-foundational-pluralism.md

 Yet, as hinted above, if trying to formalize SIA in Isabelle/HOL, we are immediately hit with a problem: there's no real way of stopping everything collapsing into a triviality.
 Instead, it seems the best that we can do is to first embed intuitionistic logic into HOL and then develop SIA inside that embedding &mdash; a kind of proof-assistant within a proof-assistant, which is clearly unsatisfatory.

-### A higher-order logic with a taint system

 So, what can be done?

-Essentially, I'm going to introduce a logic that looks a lot like HOL &mdash; taking that logic as a base &mdash; but is modified in a few minor but important ways.
+Essentially, in what follows, I'm going to introduce a logic that looks a lot like HOL &mdash; taking that logic as a base &mdash; but is modified in a few minor but important ways.
+The most important change will be the introduction of *taint-labels*, which I will use to track the *foundational* axioms used in a proof.
+Interestingly, these taint-labels have an internal lattice-like structure, which captures implications between foundational axioms that introduce them into proofs.
+Even more interestingly, as discussed further below, these taint-labels appear to be an analogue of the classification labels of [security type systems](https://en.wikipedia.org/wiki/Security_type_system) for programming languages.

+### Kinds, types, and terms

 First, I'll define **kinds** by the following recursive grammar, where $\star$ is the kind of types: